mohini-sri90/docs/docs/cep_workbench.md

 4. **Add Rules file**:

-	1. Go to your Drools project and click **Create New Asset** .
+	1. Go to your Drools project and click **Create New Asset**, select **DRL file** from dropdown .
 A file is created which gets listed in the project.
 	2. Open this file, add the rules, and click **Save**.
 For more details, refer to [Creating Rules](https://docs.jboss.org/drools/release/7.2.0.Final/drools-docs/html_single/#_welcome).

 	![step4](/images/cep_workbench/step4.png)